How Do I Apply to the Clinical Research MS Program?

 - Resume or CV

-- Copies of transcripts from all colleges and universities attended; applicants must have completed a bachelor's degree with a 3.0 GPA or higher, and must have completed at least college-level course in algebra, calculus or statistics
+- Copies of transcripts Copies of transcripts from all colleges and universities attended; applicants must have completed (or expect to complete in the current academic year) a bachelor's degree with a 3.0 GPA or higher, and must have completed at least college-level course in algebra, calculus or statistics.

 - Two letters of recommendation